 People who are addicted to Phencyclidine can benefit from inpatient rehab.
 There, the person can be supported as they wean themselves from the drug.
 In an inpatient rehab, they can have easy access to counseling and education.
 This counseling can include both group and one-on-one therapy to help the person understand the addiction and how it has impacted his or her physical, mental and even spiritual health.
 The patient can also discuss how the addiction has affected his or her relationship with friends, family, and work.
 He or she can benefit from the experience of other Phencyclidine addicts and possibly help someone in return.

 Family therapy may also be an option to help the person quit the addiction.
 Some people who are addicted need the additional benefit of their family’s love and support to help them become sober and stay that way.

-Inpatient rehabilitation centers also often have medical staff that can also support the patient, especially if he or she feels in danger of relapsing.
+Rehabilitation centers also often have a medical staff that can also support the patient, especially if he or she feels in danger of relapsing.
 Phencyclidine addiction can be overcome with the right treatment program.